 By Toni Sharp

 I have a problem when I fly……what to wear.
 I want to be comfortable but stylish without being too over the top.
-I don’t want to look as if I have tried.
-I just want to look as if I chose my outfit minutes before leaving the house, simply throwing it together with style ease.

-We all know those sorts of outfits are the worst to put together and I always leave thinking I have it right but later find my new flat (sensible!) ankle strap (didn’t think it through!) sandals struggle to be fastened when I am departing the plane because my feet have swollen to an unrecognisable sight.
+We all know those sorts of outfits are the worst to put together and I always leave thinking I have it right but later find my new flat (sensible!) ankle strap (didn’t think it through!) sandals struggle to be fastened when I am departing the plane because my feet have swollen to an unrecognisable size.